 Salzburg Cathedral is located at Domplatz 1a, 5020 Salzburg, Austria.
 It is open from Monday to Saturday, from 8 to 6.
 Entrance is free though a donation is requested.

 The Pietá statue, also known as the Cloak of Conscience and Tolerance, is a sculpture carved by Anna Chromý.
 It’s located at the southern archway of the cathedral.

-This statue was carved of a single block of white marble that was excavated from a quarry in Carrara, Italy.
-It was the same quarry where Michelangelo sourced his marble for the statue, David.
+This statue was carved from a single block of white marble that was excavated from a quarry in Carrara, Italy.
+It was the same quarry where Michelangelo sourced his marble for the statue of David.
 The artist won the Premio Michaelangelo award for this sculpture in 2008.